sher222/Physarum-Swarm-Steiner-Algo/README.md

 Three implementations are provided: the standard algorithm which works on both rectangles and squares, an obstacle avoidance implementation, and finally a implementation to find Steiner trees on a torus.
 Sample grids and boundaries are provided in grids.

-Webaddress for this repository: https://github.com/sher222/Physarum-Swarm-Steiner-Algo/tree/main
+Url of this repository: https://github.com/sher222/Physarum-Swarm-Steiner-Algo/tree/main